The best places to live in Milan

 Porta Venezia

 Those looking for a family-friendly neighbourhood popular with expats should try Porta Venezia in Zone 3.
 The area is incredibly diverse, and expats will find Milanese pensioners living alongside students and young families.
-Residents have public transport and cheap shopping opportunities at their fingertips, but the area can get busy.
+Residents have public transport and economical shopping opportunities at their fingertips, but the area can get busy.

 Fiera